Metabelian group

 In mathematics, a metabelian group is a group whose commutator subgroup is abelian.
 Equivalently, a group G is metabelian if and only if there is an abelian normal subgroup A such that the quotient group G/A is abelian.

-Subgroups of metabelian groups are metabelian, as are images of metabelian groups over group homomorphisms.
+Subgroups of metabelian groups are metabelian, as are images of metabelian groups.

 Metabelian groups are solvable.
 In fact, they are precisely the solvable groups of derived length at most 2.